Droggelbecher/bevy-fast-tilemap/README.md

 ## Limitations

 - Only tested on Windows, no WASM support
-- No direct animation support, but due to the raw speed you can likely get away with just update the map data tiles.
+- No direct animation support, but you can easily update the tilemap in regular intervals to achieve the same (see [Animation Example](examples/animation.rs))

 ## Related work